davenaylor/postie/readme.txt

 Attachments are now processed in the order they were attached.

 == CHANGELOG ==
+= 1.4.30 (2013.01.22) =
+* Fixed a bug that caused activation to fail or show a blank page.
+* Fixed bug where WP media upload rejects a file.
+* Added a check for mbstring.
+* Fixed bug when attachment names were only supplied via d_parameters

 = 1.4.29 (2013.01.19) =
 * Fixed bug where manually running Postie worked, but calling get_mail.php directly did not.